hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_gui_list_table.md

 * I was working on live data poke/pick you will find a lot of not utilized code have fun.

 [15:13:17](#0w2yKIk_iEFIdkrfacci7kcUUye4hSLplgoXW4PpcnI) <kavina computers>:
-on each I am working on some issues you might also hit Ì†ΩÌ∏Ö forgive me for land mines.
+on each I am working on some issues you might also hit üòÖ forgive me for land mines.

 [16:18:17](#MU3YH0mg6aDaL_HcLmuFIT9Hd2zruDdJnaqIb8DX0kI) <mikeyaunish>:
 Good stuff.
 I'll go thru this later today.
 Thanks for all of your excellent work on this.